arngll/arngll-spec/n6drc-arngll.md

 ## Physical Layer Considerations ###

-TBD
+TBD, but initially targeting the standard Bell 202 packet format used by AX.25.

 ### MTU ####

 The maximum transmissible unit is defined by the PHY layer in use and the options.
-It is RECOMMENDED to use a PHY layer with an MTU no shorter than 256 octets.
+It is RECOMMENDED to use a PHY layer with an MTU no shorter than around 256 octets.
 In any case, the MTU of the PHY MUST be no smaller than 127 octets.
 A PHY MTU larger than 256 is allowed and may improve performance.